NicholasSynovic/nicholassynovic.github.io/content/summaries/learning-deep-features-for-discriminative-localization.md

 The paper *Learning Deep Features for Discriminative Localization* by Bolei Zhou et al. \[1\] discusses a weakly supervised method of performing object localization on existing CNN models.
-Their method involves replacing the fully connected layer at the end of a CNN performing image classifcation, with a global average pooling layer into a softmax layer.
+Their method involves replacing the fully connected layer at the end of a CNN performing image classification, with a global average pooling layer into a Softmax layer.
 This is so that the models original functionality is not cut from the new model.
-However, the global average pooling layer is modified so that a heatmap can be extracted focusing on what the CNN is focussing on prior to labelling the image.
+However, the global average pooling layer is modified so that a heat map can be extracted focusing on what the CNN is focusing on prior to labeling the image.

 Previous work involved the usage of weakly supervised CNNs, but relied on global max pooling.
 Additional work utilized deconvolutional layers to perform a